Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Local Whittle Estimators

 This operator transforms the data to remove $d$ orders of integration, and when $d = d_0$, this operation recovers the short-memory process $u_t$ exactly.

 The ELW objective function has a similar functional form as \eqref{eq:lw_objective} for LW, but is based on the periodogram $I_{\Delta^d X}(\lambda_j)$ of the fractionally differenced series:

 Unlike for the LW objective, the periodogram $I_{\Delta^d X}(\lambda_j)$ must be recomputed for each candidate $d$.
-This introduces a nonlinear dependence on $d$ and, as a result, the ELW objective function is no longer guaranteed to be convex.
+This introduces a nonlinear dependence on $d$ and, as a result, the ELW objective is not guaranteed to be convex.

-The primary advantage of the ELW estimator is that it remains valid no matter whether $d_0$ lies in the stationary region or far in the nonstationary region, provided that the width of the optimization interval is less than $\frac{9}{2}$.\footnote{ The width restriction arises because the proof of consistency requires different techniques when $|d - d_0| > \frac{1}{2}$, which have been established only for $|d - d_0| \leq \frac{9}{2}$.
+The primary advantage of the ELW estimator is that it remains valid whether $d_0$ lies in the stationary region or far in the nonstationary region, provided that the width of the optimization interval is at most $\nf{9}{2}$.\footnote{ The width restriction arises because the proof of consistency requires different techniques when $|d - d_0| > \nf{1}{2}$, which have been established only for $|d - d_0| \leq \nf{9}{2}$.
 See the discussion on pp. 1894--1895 of \cite{shimotsu-phillips-2005} for details.} Despite this, the ELW estimator retains the same asymptotic distribution as the LW estimator:

 The computational cost of ELW estimation is higher than for LW.
 The latter only required one precomputed periodogram calculation and no fractional differencing.
 For the ELW estimator, for each candidate value of $d$ encountered during optimization, one needs to recompute the fractional difference $\Delta^d X_t$ and the corresponding periodogram $I_{\Delta^d X}$.
 While computing $\Delta^d X_t$ na\"{i}vely requires $O(n^2)$ operations, the fast fractional differencing algorithm of \cite{jensen-nielsen-2014}, based on the fast Fourier transform, reduces this to $O(n \log n)$.
 The computational burden of ELW is therefore $O(n \log n)$ per objective function evaluation, as compared to $O(m)$ for LW.
-For this additional cost, we obtain a consistent estimator with asymptotic variance $\frac{1}{4}$ across the full parameter space.
+For this additional cost, we obtain a consistent estimator with asymptotic variance $\nf{1}{4}$ across the full parameter space.